icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ionic-state](https://github.com/godenji/ionic-state) - Provides utilities for working with state in Ionic applications.
 * [simplici-auth-angular-ionic](https://www.npmjs.com/package/simplici-auth-angular-ionic) - A powerful Angular library designed to seamlessly integrate social authentication into your Ionic/Angular applications.
 It supports a wide range of providers including Google, Microsoft, Facebook, and Apple, with optimized compatibility for both web and native mobile platforms (iOS/Android) using Capacitor or Cordova.
 * [ionx-search-select](https://github.com/kisimediaDE/ionx-search-select) - A modern search & select component for Angular and Ionic.
 Built with standalone components, Angular signals, and full `ControlValueAccessor` support.
+* [ionic-adv-tooltip](https://github.com/PhaZRic/ionic-adv-tooltip) - Media rich tooltips and popovers for Ionic Angular that render templates, images, videos, or live previews on any host.

 ### UI Primitives